nikamaish/NextJS-Frontend/README.md

 ## Overview

 - This is the frontend of a website developed using Next.js and styled with Tailwind CSS.
 The design is fully responsive, ensuring optimal viewing and interaction experiences across various devices and screen sizes.
 - Next.js empowers developers to build high-performance web applications by offering features like Static Site Generation (SSG), Server-Side Rendering (SSR).
-With built-in image optimization, automatic code splitting, and support for TypeScript, Next.js ensures fast load times, reduced bundle sizes, and improved developer productivity.
+With built-in image optimization, automatic code splitting, Next.js ensures fast load times, reduced bundle sizes, and improved developer productivity.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
 To get a local copy up and running, follow these steps.